soapbox-pub/rebased/docs/development/API/pleroma_api.md

 * Response: JSON.
 Returns `{"status": "success"}` if the change was successful, `{"error": "[error message]"}` otherwise
 * Note: Currently, Mastodon has no API for changing email.
 If they add it in future it might be incompatible with Pleroma.

+## `/api/pleroma/move_account`
+### Move account
+* Method `POST`
+* Authentication: required
+* Params:
+    * `password`: user's password
+    * `target_account`: the nickname of the target account (e.g. `foo@example.org`)
+* Response: JSON.
+Returns `{"status": "success"}` if the change was successful, `{"error": "[error message]"}` otherwise
+* Note: This endpoint emits a `Move` activity to all followers of the current account.
+Some remote servers will automatically unfollow the current account and follow the target account upon seeing this, but this depends on the remote server implementation and cannot be guaranteed.
+For local followers , they will automatically unfollow and follow if and only if they have set the `allow_following_move` preference ("Allow auto-follow when following account moves").

 # Pleroma Conversations

 Pleroma Conversations have the same general structure that Mastodon Conversations have.
 The behavior differs in the following ways when using these endpoints: